BeAPI/composer-scaffold-theme/README.md

 ## License

-Composer Freeze Version is licensed under the [GPLv3 or later](LICENSE.md).
+Composer Scaffold Theme is licensed under the [GPLv3 or later](LICENSE.md).